apache/druid/docs/api-reference/supervisor-api.md

 ### Terminate a supervisor

 Terminates a supervisor and its associated indexing tasks, triggering the publishing of their segments.
-When terminated, a tombstone marker is placed in the database to prevent reloading on restart.
+When you terminate a supervisor, Druid places a tombstone marker in the metadata store to prevent reloading on restart.

 The terminated supervisor still exists in the metadata store and its history can be retrieved.